ibm-cloud-docs/cephaas/volume_view.md

 {: #viewvol-details-api}
 {: api}

-Make a `GET /volumes/{volume_id}` call to see details of a volume.
+Make a `GET /volumes/{volume_id}` request to see details of a volume.
 See the following example.

 ```sh
 curl -X GET "$sds_api_endpoint/v1/volumes/r134-04f0e415-3c70-43a8-a98d-a0160e50cc88 \